garagesteve1155/function_former/README.md

 #Function Former

 Function Former V2 is a self-healing autocoder that turns a high-level goal into a working Python script.
-It plans an outline, generates the code section-by-section, runs pre-flight fixes, executes the program in a sandboxed subprocess, and iteratively repairs issues using your feedback or traceback errors.
+It rewrites your goal based on a short interview process, plans an outline, generates the code section-by-section, runs pre-flight fixes, executes the program in a sandboxed subprocess, and iteratively repairs issues using your feedback or traceback errors.

 This has 4 versions: